cbarkinozer/generative_chatbot/README.md

 For small model requests (the error message format, not main operations), it is possible to use Ollama and phi-3.5 to run on CPU but for ease free API request to Groq is preffered.
 Also it can increase latency and might not do function calling.

-create the room state and reservation system and connect them with llm
+connect demo reservation system with our system and test

 # Simple booking dialogues
 Simple booking dialogues that are used can be found in document.txt.